 Real estate prices depend on the law of supply and demand.
 When the demand for property is high but property is scarce, prices skyrocket and it becomes a seller's market.
 When the number of available properties increases to glut the market, prices typically drop.

 Supply and demand in real estate isn't easy to balance.
 Creating more real estate takes time, considerable work, and a lot of effort.
 It's not possible at all in some cases, and even when it is, it might not be possible for supply to increase in time to meet consumer demand.

 You can usually expect a drop in prices when there is an over-supply of homes or land in a given area.
 You can't move the overage to another area to keep prices stable.

-A scarcity will cause prices to rise when there isn't enough land or if there aren't enough homes in a given area.
-Even if land is available on which to build more homes, the time it takes to construct them cannot meet immediate property needs so demand will remain constant or rise.
+Scarcity causes prices to rise when there isn't enough land or if there aren't enough homes in a given area.
+Even if land is available on which to build more homes, the time it takes to construct them cannot meet immediate property needs, so demand will remain constant or rise.

 Real Estate Is a Local Business

 Many forces that might have little or no impact on other regions influence local markets and vice versa.

 Pay attention to the factors that influence your local market.
 Watch local businesses and make note of upsizing and downsizing trends if you do business in a market that has jobs and many workers relocating there.
 You'll also want to keep an eye on these issues if you're a homeowner looking to sell in such an area or if you're looking for property to purchase.

 Things like divorce rates, death rates, and demographics can factor in.
 Factors that can greatly impact supply and demand—and by extension your business—might include local weather trends, an aging population, and investment trends if you do business in a resort area that includes vacation homes.
 Trends that impact discretionary income have more of an influence on this type of market than others.